Sept. 19, 1676 – Jamestown was burned to the ground by the forces of Nathaniel Bacon during Bacon's Rebellion.

 Sept.
 19, 1778 – The Continental Congress passed the first United States federal budget.

 Sept.
 19, 1796 – George Washington's Farewell Address was printed across America as an open letter to the public.

 Sept 19, 1819 – John Keats, 24, wrote the ode “To Autumn,” which became one of the most anthologized poems in the English language.

 Sept.
-19, 1827 - After a duel turned into an all-out brawl on this day in 1827, Jim Bowie, who is said to have once lived in Monroe County, Ala., disemboweled a banker in Alexandria, La. with an early version of his famous Bowie knife.
+19, 1827 - After a duel turned into an all-out brawl, Jim Bowie, who is said to have once lived in Monroe County, Ala., disemboweled a banker in Alexandria, La. with an early version of his famous Bowie knife.

 Sept.
 19, 1846 – Two French shepherd children, Mélanie Calvat and Maximin Giraud, experienced a Marian apparition on a mountaintop near La Salette, France, now known as Our Lady of La Salette.

 Sept.
 19, 1861 – During the Civil War, a skirmish was fought at Barboursville, Ky.